 These can be treated topically, with oral medications, or with specialized light therapy.

-These can be treated with conservative treatments such as lid washes with diluted tea tree oil.
+These can be treated with treatments such as lid washes with diluted tea tree oil.

 This can be treated with improved lid hygiene, changes in diet, eye drops and ointments, and occasionally with oral treatments as well.